sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   lines showing how much money has been received in payments or spent in costs will be hidden from the home page.

+* Show an alert when these species of animals are not microchipped: The microchip alerts on the home page and emblems will only be shown for these species of animals (by default, dogs and cats)

+* Show an alert when these species of animals are not altered: The recently adopted/unneutered animal alerts on the home page and emblems will only be shown for these species of animals (by default, dogs and cats)

 Lost and Found
 --------------